System FR as Foundations for Stainless: Related Work

-Our termination criterion (rule for {\tt fix} operator) is inspired from type-based termination papers~\cite{DBLP:journals/mscs/BartheFGPU04,DBLP:conf/icfp/AbelP13,DBLP:journals/corr/abs-1202-3496,DBLP:journals/ita/Abel04,DBLP:journals/lmcs/Abel08,DBLP:phd/de/Abel2007}.
-Such papers also typically have two different kinds of recursion, one for induction and one for coinduction.
+Our termination criterion (rule for {\tt fix}) is inspired by type-based termination~\cite{DBLP:journals/mscs/BartheFGPU04,DBLP:conf/icfp/AbelP13,DBLP:journals/corr/abs-1202-3496,DBLP:journals/ita/Abel04,DBLP:journals/lmcs/Abel08,DBLP:phd/de/Abel2007}.
+Such work also typically uses two different kinds of recursion, one for induction and one for coinduction.
 In type-based termination, instead of requiring that a measure on the arguments of recursive calls decreases, we require that recursive functions are called at a \emph{type} which is strictly smaller than the type of the caller.
-Our {\tt fix} operator produces a term with a forall type, which is similar to the implicit function type presented in the implicit calculus of constructions~\cite{DBLP:conf/tlca/Miquel01}.
+Our {\tt fix} operator produces a term with a forall type, which is similar to the implicit function type of the implicit calculus of constructions~\cite{DBLP:conf/tlca/Miquel01}.
 Our termination measure on types can then be understood as a measure on the implicit argument of a function with an implicit function type.
+Earlier work on type-based termination checking includes simpler type systems such as DML \cite{DependentTypesXi2001}.

+A proof of concept of extension of Dotty compiler by a restricted set of (mostly numerical) refinement predicates was presented in \cite{SchmidKuncak16CheckingPredicate}, without soundness proof.
+Developments specific to Scala include dependent object types \cite{Amin16PhD} which focus on path dependency instead of predicate refinement and, by design, admit possibly non-terminating programs.
+System FR does not attempt to support records, let alone path dependency.
+Stainless relies on Scala compiler front ends to obtain a symbol-resolved syntax tree.
+For example, implicit parameters in Scala \cite{DBLP:journals/pacmpl/OderskyBLBMS18} become ordinary explicit parameters by the time Stainless processes them.
+Conversely, many of the types we define in System FR do not have their counterparts in Scala.
+An upcoming PhD thesis of Nicolas Voirol \cite{Voirol19PhD} presents a system related to System FR that more closely follows the expressive power of Inox solver on which Stainless relies.